THE CHANGING FACE OF RECRUITING - Part 3 by Catharine Aradi www.fastpitchrecruiting.com

 Over the past few years all of that has changed.
 D-II coaches may now start phoning and talking to players beginning June 15 following their sophomore year.
 There are almost no restrictions on contacts, phone, written or in person.
 Players are still allowed to work out with D-II college teams, but in addition, they may also start taking official visits during their junior year.
 NOTE: While D-II coaches can talk to players and actively recruit them after their sophomore year, I’ve found most D-II coaches don’t begin active recruiting until the players are into their junior year and sometimes not until they’re seniors.

 As of 2014, D-I contact rules remained more or less the same except for one major change.
 D-I coaches may now start phoning athletes once they start their junior year in high school, and there are no longer restrictions on phone calls.
-(And if some D-I coaches have their way, other contact rules will be changed or done away with in the not-too-distant future.)
+(And in 2018, Div.
+I coaches may vote on recruiting guideline changes that would significantly affect the recruiting landscape at Div.
+I colleges.
+Be sure to check the NCAA's website or this site for future updates!)

 One of the most problematic areas of recruiting as far as I’m concerned is email.
 Most high school students these days grew up with cell phones and the Internet as an everyday part of their lives.
 Some even hate having to communicate in ways that don’t involve emoticons and text abbreviations.
 But worst of all, teenagers tend to take it as a given that every email they send will be read, understood, and acknowledged.